RainbowMiner/RainbowMiner/README.md

   - 'miningpoolhub' parameter uses the 17xxx ports therefore allows the pool to decide on which coin is mined of a specific algorithm
   - 'miningpoolhubcoins' allows for RainbowMiner to calculate and determine what is mined from all of the available coins (20xxx ports).
 </details>
+<details><summary>NanoPool</summary> https://www.miningrigrentals.com/ rent your complete rig to interested users in exchange for BTC, ETC, LTC or DASH.
+See extra section for more details</details>
 <details><summary>NanoPool</summary> https://nanopool.org/ no auto-exchange, a seperate wallet address is needed for each coin (ETH, ETC, ZEC, ETN, SIA, PASC), you want to mine, set in pools configuration or edit pools.config.txt - do not use together with pool Ethermine</details>
 <details><summary>Nicehash</summary> https://www.nicehash.com/ auto-exchange and payout in BTC, use of Nicehash wallet is recommended, see note below</details>
 <details><summary>NLpool</summary> https://www.nlpool.nl/ auto-exchange and payout in BTC, LTC or any coin, that is listed at the pool</details>